10 day complete lockdown in Thane begins

 People working in essential services will be exempted from the lockdown and will be allowed to move out for work," KDMC Commissioner Vijay Suryavanshi said.

-A TMC official said inter-city bus services, auto- rickshaws, taxis and app-based cabs will not be allowed to operate.
+A TMC official said inter-city bus services, auto-rickshaws, taxis and app-based cabs will not be allowed to operate.

 "Medical emergencies are exempted.
 A patient can be accompanied by only one person in a cab or auto-rickshaw, he said.